-As the IBM FileNet Image Services software user, enter the following command to initialize all FileNet Image Services databases configured on this server:
+As the IBM FileNet Image Services software user, enter the following command to initialize all FileNet Image Services databases configured on this server: fn util init -y and zeroed.
+Configure network parameters (optional)

-fn\util init -y

 The fn\util init command initializes the transient and permanent databases on the storage library servers.
-After the databases are initialized, the scripts check for the presence of permanent.ddl and transient.ddl files in the /fnsw/local/sd/1 directory.
-A message identifies the new database partitions as they are initialized and zeroed.
+After the databases are initialized, the scripts check for the presence of permanent.ddl and transient.ddl files in the /fnsw/local/sd/l directory.
+A message identifies the new database partitions as they are initialized